makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 ### Operating Conditions

 #### Migration
-* MakerDAO will facilitate Nexo in migrating their existing MakerDAO vaults to these two new vault types.
+* MakerDAO will facilitate Nexo in migrating their existing positions in the ETH-A and WBTC-A vault types to these two new vault types.
 * Nexo will be unable to utilize either of these vault types until they have migrated a total of 400M DAI worth of debt across both vaults.
 * A 1% origination fee will be charged on the migrated amount above 400M DAI.
 * Once migration has been completed, the following parameters will be set for each vault.
 These parameters may be freely changed in the future by MakerDAO.